-A parliamentary committee or an independent statutory body (such as a community services commissioner) that critically examined all proposed legislation for the purpose of assessing its potential impact on marginalised and disadvantaged groups, including by directly consulting those groups, would be a positive and timely innovation in Australia at both state and federal levels.
+A parliamentary committee that critically examined all proposed legislation for the purpose of assessing its potential impact on marginalised and disadvantaged groups, including by directly consulting those groups, would be a positive and timely innovation in Australia at both state and federal levels.

 A holistic approach to service provision can resolve a person's legal problems as well as any underlying psychosocial issues.
-By integrating legal and psychosocial services, providers can identify those factors that may be common to homelessness and its attendant legal problems and work to address those factors in a sustainable way.
+By integrating legal and psychosocial services, providers can identify those factors that are common to a person's homelessness and his or her legal problems and work to address those factors in a sustainable way.

 The Homeless Advocacy Project in San Francisco assists homeless clients not only to defend public drinking fines, but to obtain stable accommodation and attend alcohol rehabilitation if necessary.
-Every client has the option of being attended by both a lawyer and a social service provider.
+Every client is attended by both a lawyer and a social service provider.

 In Los Angeles, a homeless persons' court seeks to identify and address the causes of a homeless person's 'offending behaviour' by linking misdemeanour adjudication with social service intervention.
 A person who is homeless and pleads guilty to an offence may be referred to the court for 'sentencing'.
 The focus of sentencing is rehabilitation and restoration.
-Only people who make the commitment to taking the long road to putting their lives back on track are eligible for referral to the court.
+Only persons who make the commitment to taking the long road to putting their lives back on track are eligible for referral to the court.
 Thus, rather than fining or incarcerating homeless offenders, the court refers them to an appropriate service provider to obtain vocational training, health care, housing, drug and alcohol treatment, family counselling or gambling support as necessary.
-Like the drug courts in Victoria, South Australia and New South Wales, the court retains an ongoing supervisory function, with offenders being required to report back to the court as directed.
+Like the Drug Court in Victoria, the court retains an ongoing supervisory function, with offenders being required to report back to the court as directed.